nymea/nymea-docs/src/pages/documentation/users/usage/scripting.md

 The `onTriggered` handler will receive the `thingId` as well as the `params` for the event.

-This might be useful for cases where a certain event is of inerest, regardless of which thing it comes from.
+This might be useful for cases where a certain event is of interest, regardless of which thing it comes from.
 One example would be to notify the user when something runs out of battery.

 ```qml
 InterfaceEvent {